glane2609/Glane/README.md

 # Glane
-This repository contains all freelancing projects done by me
+This repository contains all projects done by me